TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Services.rst

 Characteristica
 ===============

-* Services MUST be used as objects, they are never static
+* Services MUST be used as objects, they are never static.

-* A single service MUST consist of one class only
+* A single service MUST consist of one class only.

-* Services MUST be located in a :file:`Service/` directory and MUST end with :code:`Service`, eg. :file:`Service/FoobarService.php`
+* Services MUST be located in a :file:`Service/` directory and the class and file name MUST end with :code:`Service`, eg. :file:`Service/FoobarService.php`.

-* Service instances MAY hold state, but SHOULD be stateless
+* Service instances MAY hold a state, but they SHOULD be stateless.

-* Services MAY use configuration, but SHOULD not
+* Services MAY use their own configuration, but they SHOULD not.

-* Services MAY have multiple entry points, but SHOULD have only one
+* Services MAY have multiple entry points, but they SHOULD have only one.

 * Services SHOULD NOT be singletons